 To create an even larger display surface, while still being able to operate the smartphone with one hand, manufacturers are looking for new technological solutions.
 The arrival of the flexible display seems to offer a solution.

-The patented Samsung phone looks at first sight like a normal cell phone, although the bezels on the top and bottom are a lot wider than we are used to today.
+The patented Samsung phone looks like a normal cell phone, although the bezels on the top and bottom are much wider than we are used to today.
 That does not mean anything, after all, in this patent only the mechanism is patented and not so much the design.
 The final design can therefore differ from the patent sketches.

-The display can be pulled out using a slider system, creating an extra elongated screen surface, whereby the total surface area is increased by no less than 60%.
+The display can be pulled out using a slider system, creating an extra elongated screen surface, increasing the total surface area by no less than 60%.
 Such a roll-out display can be useful, for example, when scrolling through a long webpage or when playing certain games like classic games such as Tetris.
 The extra screen surface can also come in handy for a video call.